deel-ai/oodeel/docs/pages/datahandler_tuto.md

 data_handler = load_data_handler()
 ```
-If poth backend are installed in your environment, you have to specify the desired backend you will work with to `load_data_handler`:
+If both backends are installed in your environment, you have to specify the desired backend you will work with to `load_data_handler`:

 ```python
 from oodeel.datasets import load_data_handler